Acalanes High School: Academics

-Extracurricular activities

-The award-winning school paper, Blueprint, runs eight issues each year, publishing approximately every three weeks.
-Blueprint won the American Scholastic Press Association's (ASPA) "Most Outstanding High School Newspaper for 2009" for a student body population of 1001-1700.

-The yearbook is the AKLAN.
-The leadership class issues a monthly communications video with skits announcing upcoming events.
-On November 13, 2006, a special video was shown as a kick-off to Acalanes' diversity week, and featured a short film, Silhouettes, directed by an Acalanes student.
-Also screened was the documentary Invisible Children.
-Popular events during the school year include games, rallies, and weekly activities sponsored by the leadership class.
-The drama department puts on two plays each year, along with a yearly musical, a collaboration between the chorus and band departments.
-There are various chorus and band concerts throughout the year.
+Acalanes High won the regional competition of the National Science Bowl at Lawrence Berkeley National Laboratory.

 Facilities

 In 1939, Acalanes was the first school designed by Ernest Kump and became the prototype for what came to be called the "California School", consisting of a complex of rectangular single-story modern buildings in parallel rows separated by gardens, with no hallways.
 Its openness to the outdoors and ease of expansion were revolutionary at the time, and the format was widely copied.

-The campus includes a track, several fields (an astroturf field, a grass field, and a baseball field), a pool, tennis courts, two gyms, weight room, two quads, and a state-of-the-art performing arts center.
+The campus includes a track, several fields (an astroturf field, a grass field, and a baseball field), a pool, tennis courts, two gyms, weight room, two quads, and a performing arts center.
 Measure E bonds passed in 2008 provided for the complete renovation of the aquatic facilities, which was completed in the summer of 2011.